canonical/cloud-init/doc/rtd/reference/network-config.rst

 - :file:`/run/cloud-init/network-config.json`: world-readable JSON containing
   the selected source network-config JSON used by cloud-init network renderers.

-User data cannot change an instance's network configuration.
+User-data cannot change an instance's network configuration.
 In the absence of network configuration in any of the above sources, ``cloud-init`` will write out a network configuration that will issue a DHCP request on a "first" network interface.